 Employees in the hospitality organizations share information within the organization to improve on their operations.
 This was agreed upon by 74.3% of the respondents, 19.6 remained neutral about the issue while 6.1% disagreed that the organizations share information within them to improve their operations.
 67.3% of the participants in this study felt that the employees use information they obtain outside the organization to improve their operations.
 25.7% were neutral while 7% felt that the employees do not use the information obtained from outside the organization to improve the performance of their operations.
-Finally on knowledge management facilitators, 72% of the respondents agreed that the management of their establishments allocate finances for their departments.
-23.4% were not decided while 4.6% disagreed that their management allocate finances for their departments.
+Finally on knowledge management facilitators, 72% of the respondents agreed that the management of their establishments allocate finances for their allocate finances for their allocate finances for their allocate finances for their allocate finances.